-- is made up of the Long term and Medium term plans which show how the Programme of Study is being addressed, to ensure continuity and progression.
+The scheme of work is made up of the long and medium term plans which show how the Programme of Study is being addressed, to ensure continuity and progression.

 Teaching and Learning

 RE is taught through a combination of classroom work and work linked to assemblies.
 It is taught mainly through weekly lessons.